Archetypes

 - Numemon (K)

 Once, long ago, this was the scourge of the game.
 Nowadays it's had two of its most important pieces limited to 1, so it basically does the same shit as always but slower and less effectively.
-Its deal is basically "be sticky."
+Its deal is basically "be sticky and have <Rush>," making it the closest thing to a viable rookie-rush playstyle this game has ever had, but with its strongest recursion tool limited to 1 it's seen essentially no play and the evil is defeated.

 - Death-X-DORUgoramon (EN: "DexDorugoramon") (MK)

 You put cards in the trash that protect you from deletion by, when your body would be deleted, evolving into them instead.
-Features <Collision>, powerful bursts of <De-Evolve>, and even a little Tamer hate.
+Features <Collision>, powerful bursts of <De-Evolve>, and even a little Tamer hate, plus an all-unsuspend for additional stonks.
+However, since it really needs to see a specific Tamer, and that Tamer is a memory setter that mindlinks so it doesn't gain value from multiple copies, right now it's in the "new support pls" waitlist.

 - Purple base Death-X-DORUgoramon (MK)

-By using a lower end consisting of Loogamons and the BT17 Bowmon (i.e. the one that isn't busted as all fuck) instead of DORUmons, you can make the deck slightly more memory efficient in exchange for losing access to <Piercing>.
+By using a lower end consisting of Loogamons and the BT17 Bowmon (i.e. the one that isn't busted as all fuck) instead of DORUmons, you can make the deck slightly more memory efficient in exchange for losing access to some of your tools.

 From Liberator